iszczesniak/cpp/containers/index.md

 In the early 90's, the containers were:

 * a cutting-edge technology, and a hot research topic,

-* implemented as the STL.
+* originally implemented as the STL.

 Now the containers are:

-* an indispensible tool of every-day use,
+* an indispensable tool of every-day use,

-* part of the standard library.
+* a part of the standard library.

 There is no excuse, put them to use.